built-on-openfin/workspace-starter/how-to/register-with-platform-windows/README.md

 The [store.ts](client/src/store.ts) file is driven by the config in the manifest file and takes advantage of the building blocks provided in [OpenFin's Workspace NPM Module](https://www.npmjs.com/package/@openfin/workspace) to build the OpenFin Store.
 It uses [apps.ts](client/src/apps.ts) to use the same source data as the home provider.
 This way adding a single entry in the [apps.json](public/apps.json) file (simulating your server) will populate both.

+---
+**Custom Platform Windows**

+The platform api specific code:

+* [platform.ts](client/src/platform.ts) - specifying null for browser when initialing your platform against workspace so that the default workspace browser component is not used.
+* [manifest.fin.json](public/manifest.fin.json) - if you look at the **defaultWindowOptions** within the platform configuration you will see that the url is specified as:  "url": "http://localhost:8080/windows/platform-window.html".
+This is how an existing platform app would define a custom template to use to host the layout system.
+This page is used every time you launch a view from home or the store component. **This is optional.
+If you do not want a custom template then you can remove this url setting from the defaultWindowOptions setting**.
+* [platform-window.html](public/windows/platform-window.html) - this is the html template where you specify your custom html.
+It is important to include a hook for our layout system (see layout-container within the html).
+You can see that it brings in two scripts.
+  * [platform-window.ts](client/src/platform-window.ts) - this file binds to the buttons for closing, minimizing and maximising your custom window
+  * [public/lib/wc-fin/wc-fin.esm.js](public/lib/wc-fin/wc-fin.esm.js) - this is a script that registers a web component that is used in the html template: *<fin-context-group-picker show-list-on-click="false" ></fin-context-group-picker>*.
+The web component is an example of a context group picker that will assign a context group to every view in the window.
+The picker is an example which can be found here: [https://github.com/built-on-openfin/interop-api/tree/main/js/components/wc-fin](https://github.com/built-on-openfin/interop-api/tree/main/js/components/wc-fin) and the settings for this particular component can be found here: [https://github.com/built-on-openfin/interop-api/tree/main/js/components/wc-fin/src/components/context-group-picker](https://github.com/built-on-openfin/interop-api/tree/main/js/components/wc-fin/src/components/context-group-picker)
+---

 ### A note about this example